simone222222/DataOS/README.md

 # known issues
+the build may fail on windows without wsl

 you can't use the backspace key due to a bug

 the snake game is fast, very fast